Frequently Asked Questions

 1. Attend Fellowship orientation and the IOP Open House.
 All Resident Fellows are expected to participate in a mandatory orientation to review logistical and programmatic details, as well as get to know IOP staff and student leaders.
 The orientation period will include the IOP Open House, where undergraduates can meet the class of Fellows and be formally introduced to their backgrounds and upcoming study groups.

 2. Organize and lead weekly Study Groups.
 Study groups are the core of the Fellows and Study Groups program.
 Each Fellow will lead a weekly, 75-minute discussion for eight weeks on a theme of his/her choice.
-The discussions are open to the public, off-the-record, and designed to engage students in discussions on a topic related to the mission of the IOP and the Fellow’s prior experience.
+The discussions are open to the public, closed to press and not for attribution.
+They are designed to engage students in discussions on a topic related to the mission of the IOP and the Fellow’s prior experience.
 Fellows are expected to bring several guests, typically between four and six, to their study groups throughout the semester to enhance the discussion.
 Guests’ domestic travel and one-night hotel accommodations are covered by the IOP.

 3. Conduct weekly office hours.
 Fellows are required to hold four hours of office hours per week, in which students sign up to visit the Fellow's office and interact one-on-one.
 Ideally, office hours are split up over two days.
 Fellows are welcome to hold more than four hours of office hours if they wish.